ithinkandicode/20MTD-SpriteReplacer/README.md

 # 20MTD AssetReplacer
 BepInEx plugin to replace assets in 20 Minutes Till Dawn.

-Can currently replace:
+Can currently:
+- load either AssetBundles or loose files

-- Textures of Sprites
+- replace Textures of Sprites
-- Audio
+- replace Audio
+- replace or add custom Animations to Sptires

 ## Usage